Spanish Major

 Total Hours121

-In addition to their Spanish advisor, Spanish and World Languages Education (PK-12) dual majors will also be assigned an advisor from the Education Department who will guide them through their required Education courses.
+In addition to their Spanish advisor, Spanish and World Languages Education (PK-12) double majors will also be assigned an advisor from the Education Department who will guide them through their required Education courses.
 The Education advisor will also assist students seeking teacher certification in formally applying for the SJU Educator Preparation Program, usually in the spring semester of their sophomore year.
 Students must have an overall GPA of 3.0 or higher to enroll in EDU 492 PK-12 Student Teaching in their senior year.
 Students must maintain an overall GPA of 3.0 or higher to obtain teacher certification upon graduation.

 See the Spanish major for specific requirements.